japnitahuja/google-appscript-tutorials/README.md

 To get started with Google Sheets Apps Script, you'll need a Google account and access to Google Sheets.
 Follow these steps to create a new script:

-- Open a Google Sheet.
+- Open a Google Sheet
-- Click on the "Extensions" menu and select "Appscript".
+- Click on the "Extensions" menu and select "Appscript"
+- Create your own new script

 Now you're ready to start writing code!
 You can write and run code directly in the script editor, which includes a code editor, debugger, and other helpful tools.

 ## Examples

-All examples contain both the .csv and the .gs files.
-First, import the .csv into the sheet.
-Then to try out these examples, simply open the .gs file for the example you are interested in and copy the code into a new script file in your own Apps Script project.
+All examples contain both the `.csv` and the `.gs` files.
+First, import the `.csv` into the sheet.
+Then to try out these examples, simply open the `.gs` file for the example you are interested in and copy the code into a new script file in your own Apps Script project.

 ## Contributing